Examples of categorical in a sentence

 He issued a categorical denial about his involvement in the deal.

 <a categorical denial of the rumors that the celebrities were planning to get married>

-Origin of CATEGORICAL
+Origin and Etymology of categorical

 First Known Use: 1588

-Seen & Heard
+Seen and Heard

 What made you want to look up categorical?
 Please tell us where you read or heard it (including the quote, if possible).